EE Points Scam: How It Works, Warning Signs, and How to Protect Yourself

 The National Cyber Security Centre operates a free suspicious email reporting service and has published detailed guidance on recognising SMS phishing attacks.
 The NCSC specifically warns about sender ID spoofing — the technique that makes EE Points scam messages appear in genuine EE message threads — and advises consumers never to trust the apparent identity of a message sender when it arrives with a link and a request for personal information.
 Suspicious emails can be reported to the NCSC at report@phishing.gov.uk and suspicious websites at ncsc.gov.uk.

 Ofcom — the UK’s communications regulator — has been working with mobile networks including EE to implement technical measures to reduce SMS sender ID spoofing, which is the core technical mechanism behind the EE Points scam.
 While progress is being made, the regulatory and technical solutions are not yet complete, meaning consumers must remain vigilant in the interim.
-Ofcom’s consumer guidance on scam calls and texts is available at ofcom.org.uk.
+Ofcom’s consumer guidance is at ofcom.org.uk.

 Never Click Links in Unsolicited EE Messages